Cinema of Russia: 2010s

 2013 comedy Kiss Them All! by Zhora Kryzhovnikov, produced by Timur Bekmambetov, is the most profitable domestic film in the history of Russian box office, having managed to earn more than 27.3 million dollars on a comparatively modest budget of $1.5 million.
 The film was followed by Kiss Them All!
 2, which became the most profitable film of 2014 in Russia.

 Hard to Be a God is a 2013 Russian epic medieval science fiction film directed by Aleksei German who co-wrote the screenplay with Svetlana Karmalita.
 It was his last film and it is based on the 1964 novel of the same name by Arkady and Boris Strugatsky.
+Hard to Be a God was listed by numerous critics' and publications' as one of the top films of 2015 and also been considered one of the top films of the 2010s.

 Chagall — Malevich is a 2014 Russian biographical drama film directed by Alexander Mitta about the Vitebsk period in the life of the artist Marc Chagall and his relationship with fellow artist Kazimir Malevich.
 It also showed at the 2014 Busan International Film Festival.

 Film by Alexander Veledinsky, The Geographer Drank His Globe Away, based on the novel of the same name by Alexei Ivanov, was awarded the main prize at Kinotavr 2013.

 In 2014, Andrey Zvyagintsev's Leviathan was entered in the 2014 Cannes Film Festival, where it won Best Screenplay Award and was nominated on four European Film Awards, including Best Film, BAFTA Award for Best Film Not in the English Language and Academy Award for Best Foreign Language Film at the 87th Academy Awards.
 It won the Golden Globe for Best Foreign Language Film.
 After the film got leaked online and was downloaded by 1.5 million users, domestic distributors decided to make a wide release of the controversial film which was negatively viewed by the Russian authorities due to its gloomy and critical view of Russia.

 Sunstroke is a 2014 Russian drama film directed, produced and written by Nikita Mikhalkov, starring Martinsh Kalita and Viktoriya Solovyova.
 It is set after the collapse of the Russian Empire during the Red Terror in 1920, with flashbacks to 1907, and is loosely based on the story "Sunstroke" and the book Cursed Days by Nobel Prize-winning Russian writer Ivan Bunin.

 Two Women is a 2014 Russian drama film directed by Vera Glagoleva, starring Ralph Fiennes and Sylvie Testud.
 It is based on Ivan Turgenev's 1872 play A Month in the Country (originally written as Two Women in 1855).
 The film won the Best Feature Film award at the 3rd Hanoi International Film Festival.